alyssamichelle/egghead-store/README.md

 # create t-shirt product
 # get products by type
 # make styles work for any product page

-# update the app to ng6
+# get add to cart working on t-shirts

 # FUTURE COURSE NOTES